-Welcome to our official guide to Sedgefield Racecourse.
-In this section we explore this racecourse in detail, looking at its history, a guide to the track, the major races, hotel picks, fixtures, travel information, betting guides and even the weather!
+We explore this racecourse in detail, looking at its history, a guide to the track which sits in the stunning Durham countryside, the major races, the top hotel picks in the area, racing fixtures, travel information, and betting guides.

 - 5 Sedgefield Racecourse Address

 - 6 How To Get To Sedgefield Racecourse

 - 9 Betting Shops Local to Sedgefield Racecourse